kanetix-developers/kanetix-test/README.md

 ## questions

+The following questions are in relation to the rates page, `http://localhost:8000/rates`.

 1. No rates are being returned for Sonnet (company id = 4), can you determine why and fix?

 2. The endpoint used to get RBC rates (company id = 5) is flakey and only returns rates when it feels like it, can you think of a way we can always display a rate?